abilandz/PH8124/Lecture_4/Lecture_4.md

 ### 7. Parsing the file content: **while**+**read** <a name="parsing_files"></a>
-Very frequently, we need within a script or a function to parse through the content of an external file, and to perform some programmatic action line by line.
+Very frequently, we need within a script or a function to parse through the content of an external file, and to perform some programmatic action line-by-line.
 This can be achieved very conveniently by combining the **while** loop and the **read** command.
 We remark, however, that this is not the most efficient way to parse the file content, its usage is recommended only for the short files.

 As a concrete example, let us have a look at the following script, named ```parseFile.sh```.
 This script takes one argument and that argument must be a file: